JeffersonLab/JANA2/docs/Tutorial.md

 calculate clusters, track candidates, and tracks separately for each event, and then produce a histogram using all of the tracks of all of the events.

-In this section, we are going to produce a heatmap that only uses hit data, and discuss how to structure more complicated calculations later.
+In this section, we are going to modify the automatically generated `TutorialProcessor` to produce a heatmap that only uses hit data.
+We discuss how to structure more complicated calculations later.
 First, we add a quick-and-dirty heatmap member variable:

 ```
 class QuickTutorialProcessor : public JEventProcessor {
     double m_heatmap[100][100];     // ADD ME
-    std::mutex m_mutex;             // ADD ME
+    std::mutex m_mutex;

 public:
     // ...